colaberry/trust-before-intelligence-book/manuscript/chapter_8_architecture_of_trust_in_action_v1_1.md

 By Friday, Governance stood at 4/5.
 Audit coverage was complete.
 HITL escalation time averaged 28 seconds.
 The team had successfully tested model rollback, restoring a previous version in 12 minutes during a controlled drill.

+The Trust Flywheel was visible in Governance too.
+Faster HITL resolution meant clinicians trusted the escalation process.
+That trust meant they engaged with escalations rather than ignoring them.
+Engagement improved response quality.
+Quality reinforced the value of human oversight.
+Trust—with humans in the loop.

 ### Observability: Week 11 Journey

 Observability presented different challenges.

-The distributed tracing infrastructure was solid—James had built it carefully across Layer 6.
+The distributed tracing infrastructure was solid—Jamie had built it carefully across Layer 6.
 But the mean time to detection for anomalies was running at 8 minutes, above their 5-minute target.
 And explainability—the ability to show *why* an agent made a particular recommendation—wasn't fully enabled.

 "The EU AI Act requires explainability for high-risk AI applications," Marcus reminded the team Monday.
 "Healthcare is explicitly classified as high-risk.
 We need every agent response to include reasoning that can be audited."

 The Act's August 2026 compliance deadline was still months away, but Marcus insisted on getting ahead of it.
 "We're not building to minimum compliance.
 We're building to best practice.
 When regulators come asking, we want to be the example they point to."

 The tracing issue was straightforward.
 Alert thresholds had been set conservatively during architecture build-out, erring toward caution.
-Now that the system was stable, James could tune them more aggressively.
+Now that the system was stable, Jamie could tune them more aggressively.

-"We're generating 340 alerts per month," James said Tuesday.
+"We're generating 340 alerts per month," Jamie said Tuesday.
 "Most are false positives—normal variations that trigger our conservative thresholds.
 That noise is masking real issues and slowing our detection time."

 He analyzed two weeks of alert data, categorizing each alert by type and outcome: